Track your nutrition and health goals

 • It improves cardiovascular fitness, metabolic rate, and muscle endurance when combined with proper training.

 • It's sustainable for people who are already moderately active or working with a fitness professional.
+However, it is not ideal for beginners, people with medical conditions, or anyone on a very low-calorie diet.

 Is It Possible to Burn 1000 Calories in a Day?